kalavattam/2023_Greenlaw-et-al/results/2022-1201/breakdown-bedtools.md

 ##### Use cases: Basic usage example of the `GffCompare` utility
 <a id="%C2%B61"></a>
 ###### ¶1
-The program GffCompare can be used to compare, merge, annotate and estimate accuracy of one or more GTF/GFF files (the “query” files), when compared with a reference annotation (also provided as GTF/GFF).
+The program GffCompare can be used to compare, merge, annotate and estimate accuracy of one or more GTF/GFF files (the "query" files), when compared with a reference annotation (also provided as GTF/GFF).
 A basic command line to compare a list of GTF files to a reference annotation file is:

 ```bash
 gffcompare -r annotation.gff transcripts.gtf
 ```
 The reference annotation is specified in the `annotation.gff` file and `transcripts.gtf` represents the query file (more than one query file can be provided).
-Unless the `-o` option was provided, the output will be found in multiple files with the prefix “gffcmp.”.
+Unless the `-o` option was provided, the output will be found in multiple files with the prefix "gffcmp.".
 A list of the more important options for the GffCompare utility is provided in [Table 3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7222033/table/T3/?report=objectonly).

 <a id="use-cases-transcript-accuracy-estimation-with-gffcompare"></a>
 ##### Use cases: Transcript accuracy estimation with `GffCompare`